Court-Martial Appeals Lawyer

 How Can You Appeal a Court-Martial?

 A court-martial appeal may be automatic or discretionary based on your sentence.
 Your decision about pursuing a court-martial appeal is an extremely important decision, and your potential appellate submission is extremely important as well.
-Because of this, you may want to seek a reputable and skilled civilian court martial lawyer to represent you.
+Because of this, you may want to seek a reputable and skilled civilian court martial attorney to represent you.
 Our attorneys have been handling military cases for decades.
 Knowledge of military law and the military justice system are crucial.

 Depending upon your military branch, there are different appellate courts.
 The following appellate courts review military court-martial cases: